hoskyfull/Memriz/README.md

 * Improve the alert display to a more sofisticated one

+---

 ### Bugs

 There are several bugs to the game that can be worked in the future.

-* Highlighted tiles sometimes do not match.
+* Highlighted tiles sometimes do not match code.
 In other words, game will highlight only 2 instead of 3, even though it does select the boxes (we can see it in the console.log).
 Seems that when it selects the same tile number/id in the random selection more than once, it does not highlight.
 Maybe create a for loop that will remove already highlited tiles with a condition of not repeating that same tile.
+For example: whe it selects a random number/id, the console.log would look like this: "(3) [33, 28, 28]'This is selected tiles'".
+When it selects the same number/id of the tile, it will not highlight a second the 28 two times but 1 time (highlighting 28 on top twice).

 * Clear button does not clear sometimes, having to refresh the page.

+---

 ## Technologies Used: